oleivahn/ehc-delivery/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ------------------------
+# INITIAL SETUP

+**CREATE THE REPO**
-Clone project
+Clone project from/to github
 connect the db

-choose the database name
+**SETUP THE DB**
+**On Mongo Atlas**
+  Create a new project
-	and the cluster
+  Create a cluster

+  Do not create any tables yet
+  They get created automatically from the app

   user name
     oleivahn
     8IKYtRvnVzsPLuMq
+    URI STUFF

+  **Connect DB to App**
-Get the driver
+  Get the driver connection string on mongodb
-	For Node
+    For Node (The MONGO_URI)
     This gives you the connection string... paste that on the .env file

   This should give you db connection as well as auth right iff the bat

 -----
+**WHEN YOU FIRST RUN THE NEXT APP**
-On Initial config..
+On Initial config.. on Nextjs

+  VsCode
+  **Mod the Navbar and Routes**
-	Change the name of the app (on the config file - not the .env) Mod the routes
+	Change the name of the app (on the config file - not the .env) Mod the routes and Navbar

+  **Define the data and table for mongo**
+  Customze the form UI first
-	Test the database by sending a form on contact us as is Then mod it to yuor liking
+	Test the database by sending a form on contact us as is Then mod it to yourr liking later

-Mod the db schemas (This is the definition of the "tables")
+  Mod the db schemas to match the UI (This is the definition of the "tables")

+  **Form and Validation**
   Go to the form /components/Form/
-	And mofidy the form dafault values
+    Mofidy the form dafault values
     and the formSchema (which is the validation table for Zod)

-Fix the error wigglis on Form.tsx
+  [UI] Fix the error wigglis on Form.tsx
 	  This is mainly matching the required fields on the form

+  **Connect the Form Action**
-Change the model (table) references on the formAction too
+  Import the right model (table) references on the formAction too (This is where the data is sent to the db and tables created)

   Test data send to db

+**Deploy App to vercel**
-Deploy test to vercel
+  Connect the app to vercel
   Add ENV variables

-Test vercel deployment
+**Test vercel deployment**
 	Grab the live URL and test it
 	https://ehc-paytracker.vercel.app/

-Add the domain portion of it
+**Add the domain portion of it**
 	Get the A record and CName from the domain name provider and add the in the vercel dashboard

 ## Getting Started